Last Updated: November, 2018

 to the current Book Review Editor at the email address above.

-Individuals wishing to review a book for SERRC that is relevant to social epistemology are encouraged to get in touch with the Book Review Editor, who will request a review copy of the book be sent to the Reviewer.
+Individuals who would like to review a book for SERRC that is relevant to social epistemology are encouraged to get in touch with the Book Review Editor who will request a review copy of the book be sent to the Reviewer.
 The Editor’s contact details are at the top of this page.

 Reviews should include an overview of the central arguments, themes, approach, and/or chapters of the book, as well as a critical appraisal in terms of its contribution to the relevant literature, its pedagogical value, and so on.